BradleyCodeU/bradleycodeu.github.io/_apcsa/ch14sortingandsearching/Ch14MergeSort.md

    - mergeSortHelper(String[] array, int from, int to, String[] temp)
    - merge(String[] array, int from, int mid, int to, String[] temp)

 2. The first three methods are complete.
-No bugs.
+THERE ARE NO BUGS.
 These three methods work together to sort an int[]
 3. Copy the mergeSort(int[] array) code and paste it into the mergeSort(String[] array) method.
 Adjust the code for a String[] array.
 Do the same for the other methods.
 4. Finally, test both methods using the Main class.